EU approves 5th COVID-19 vaccine for bloc, one by Novavax

 It is a protein vaccine, made with an older technology that’s been used for years to produce other kinds of vaccines.
 The Maryland-based Novavax uses genetic engineering to grow harmless copies of the coronavirus spike protein in insect cells.
 Scientists extract and purify the protein and then mix in an immune-boosting chemical.

-Novavax President and CEO Stanley C. Erck said if the European Commission confirms the EMA decision the company would “deliver the first protein-based vaccine to the E.U. during a critical time when we believe having choice among vaccines will lead to increased immunization.”
+Novavax President and CEO Stanley C. Erck said the company would “deliver the first protein-based vaccine to the EU during a critical time when we believe having choice among vaccines will lead to increased immunization.”

-It was not immediately clear how much supply Novavax will be able to ship, and when.
-Its vaccine was long anticipated to help increase global vaccine supplies, as the shots require only refrigerated storage.
+The Novavax vaccine was long anticipated to help increase global vaccine supplies, as the shots require only refrigerated storage.
 But Novavax was delayed for months because of problems lining up large-scale manufacturing.

-In a staetment, Novavax said the Serum Institute of India manufacturer will supply the initial doses for the EU and later doses will come from other manufacturing sites in its global supply chain.
+In a statement, Novavax said the Serum Institute of India manufacturer will supply the initial doses for the EU and later doses will come from other manufacturing sites in its global supply chain.

 Dr. Gregory Glenn, Novavax’s research and development chief, recently told The Associated Press the problem wasn’t producing the spike protein itself, which is straightforward, but capacity to make and bottle large quantities.
 Glenn said the company now has enough manufacturing capability.
 It partnered with the huge Serum Institute of India, and two companies recently received emergency authorization of the shots in Indonesia and the Philippines.
 In addition, Novavax has lined up production facilities in the Czech Republic, South Korea and elsewhere.